Metadata Schema Validation and Linting for Geospatial Workflows

 Before implementing a validation pipeline, ensure your environment meets the following baseline requirements:

-• Target schema definitions: ISO 19115-1/2 XML schemas, FGDC CSDGM DTDs, or DCAT-AP JSON-LD contexts
+2. Target schema definitions: ISO 19115-1/2 XML schemas (XSD), FGDC CSDGM DTDs, or DCAT-AP JSON-LD contexts — stored locally in a schemas/ directory, not fetched at runtime

-• Base metadata artifacts: Reference templates or previously validated records to establish organizational profiles
+4. Base metadata artifacts: Reference templates or previously validated records to establish an organizational profile baseline

-• CI/CD runner access: GitHub Actions, GitLab CI, or Jenkins for automated gatekeeping
+5. CI/CD runner access: GitHub Actions, GitLab CI, or Jenkins for automated gatekeeping on every pull request

 Step 1: Define Validation Profiles and Rule Sets

 Geospatial metadata rarely operates under a single monolithic standard.
-Agencies and open-source projects typically enforce a custom profile that extends or restricts base specifications.
+Agencies and open-source projects enforce a custom profile that extends or restricts a base specification.
 Begin by documenting mandatory, conditional, and optional elements specific to your licensing and publication requirements.

-• Structural: Required elements, cardinality constraints, namespace declarations, and encoding validation
+• Structural: Required elements, cardinality constraints, namespace declarations, encoding validation

 • Semantic: Controlled vocabulary enforcement, date format validation (ISO 8601), CRS identifier verification (EPSG/OGC URNs)

-• Licensing: SPDX identifier presence, attribution URI format, usage restriction tags, and embargo period validation
+• Licensing: SPDX identifier presence, attribution URI format, usage restriction tags, embargo period validation

 Store these rules in a version-controlled YAML or JSON configuration file.
-This enables profile switching across environments (e.g., dev, staging, prod) and allows non-technical stewards to update business rules without modifying validation code.
+This enables profile switching across environments (dev, staging, prod) and allows non-technical data stewards to update business rules without modifying validation code.

 Step 2: Implement Structural Linting

 Linting precedes formal schema validation.
-It catches syntactic irregularities, encoding mismatches, and organizational conventions before expensive schema parsing begins.
-A fast linter should run in milliseconds and provide actionable feedback for developers and data curators.
+It catches syntactic irregularities, encoding mismatches, and organisational convention violations before expensive schema parsing begins.
+A fast linter runs in milliseconds and provides actionable feedback for developers and data curators.

 • XML well-formedness and namespace prefix consistency